RSE-Sheffield/RSE-Sheffield.github.io/_posts/2019-09-10-hpc-cloud-job.md

 ## Applying

-Educated to PhD level (or be close to completion) in a computationally based field or having equivalent industry experience, you will have a track record of software development.
+Educated to PhD level (or be close to completion) in a computationally based field **or having equivalent industry experience**, you will have a track record of software development.
+For example, you might have:

+* developed/extended one or more applications/libraries at work or during your PhD
+* have managed those projects using version control,
+* have developed mechanisms for testing them
+* and have written documentation for them.

 Applications are welcome from both software development generalists and from RSEs with interdisciplinary technology-focused skills which either complement or extend our existing portfolio